Hrecer/vram_killer/README.md

 - **Animation texture optimization**: Visibility tracking not connected to rendering pipeline
 - **Atlas repacking**: Optimization analysis runs but results are not applied

-These incomplete features are preserved in the codebase for potential future development by contributors.

 ## Requirements

 - Minecraft 26.1.x